sadiqsalau/laravel-otp/README.md

 php artisan make:otp {name}
 ```

-A new Otp class will be generated into the `app/Otp` folder. e.g
+A new Otp class will be generated into the `app/Otp` directory. e.g

 ```bash
 php artisan make:otp UserRegistrationOtp
 ```

-Otp must implement the `process` method which will be called after verification.
+Every Otp must implement the `process` method which will be called after verification.
+There the Otp can perform the necessary action and return any result.

 ```php
 <?php